 The new angle that emerged is part of the replay system’s new “All-29” angle that we reported is part of an experiment this season.
 Three fixed cameras are positioned to capture about a third of the field with overlap.
-The recording from the All-29 — which includes 7 officials with the 22 players — is not available as part of the NFL Gamepass package and is not used outside of the replay operation.
+The recording from the All-29 — which includes 7 officials with the 22 players — is not available as part of the NFL Gamepass package and is not used outside of the replay operation and the officiating department.

 Neal is out for the season with a torn Achilles tendon.

 Unfortunately, officials have to set aside the compassion for the injury, because Neal did create a dangerous situation.
 Had he not been carted off the field, he very likely would have been ejected.
 As harsh as it may seem, the league cannot give a pass in this situation.

 3 thoughts on “New video shows Keanu Neal foul for throwing helmet after injury”